 If a second Pap test is abnormal or the HPV test is positive, your doctor will visually examine your cervix by colposcopy and take a tissue sample (biopsy) of any apparent abnormality for evaluation.
 If the biopsy confirms cancer, further tests will determine whether the disease has spread.
 These tests might include:

-Intravenous urography, a dye test to look at the urethra and bladder, looks for evidence of cancer spread.
+Intravenous urography, a dye test to look at the urethra and bladder, looking for evidence of cancer spread.

 Barium enema and proctosigmoidoscopy, or sigmoidoscopy, which uses a thin, tube-like instrument to evaluate the rectum and colon.

-Chest X-rays look for spread of the cancer to the lungs and skeleton.
+Chest X-rays to look for spread of the cancer to the lungs and skeleton.

-Bone scans check the bones for cancer spread.
+Bone scans to check the bones for cancer spread.

-Various radiologic tests can be performed to see the spread of the tumor: a CT scan, MRI, or PET scan checks for spread into the chest or abdomen or pelvis.
+Various radiologic tests that can be used to see the spread of the tumor: a CT scan, MRI, or PET scan that checks for spread into the chest or abdomen or pelvis.

 Your doctor may also order many blood and urine tests and liver and kidney function studies.